 Priapism is a disorder where the penis maintains a prolonged erection without sexual stimulation.
-This condition needs prompt evaluation by a medical professional and may require emergency treatment, as it can result in permanent erectile dysfunction.
+This condition needs prompt evaluation by a medical professional and may require

 Treatment: Treatment for priapism may vary depending on the underlying cause.
 In some cases, a doctor may drain the old blood from the penis, or inject the penis with medications to fix the blood flow problem.

 In more severe cases, doctors may consider surgery or fitting a shunt.
 The longer a person experiences these symptoms, the higher the risk of a poorer outcome.